wittmann-hk/OpenEats/README.md

 If you're looking for something to do, I'd love some help on the following:

 * React i18n.
-I plan on having support for german at some point, but have no idea now i18n works in react.
+There is some basic support for this. but we must go deeper
 * Tests (both for django and react)
 * Working grocery list
 * Editing Recipes (WYSIWYG)
+* Improved UI.
+Right now I'm using mostly bootstrap styles to make things go.
+* Docker in prod.
+I would love to be able to have a compose file that I can just run in prod.

 # Dev Tips